cristiancrazy/cristiancrazy/README.md

 I live with my family, in a small village near Arona (NO).

-[👨‍💻] Since the last three years, I've been studying the **Java language☕**, improving my coding skills everyday and, of course, practising my problem solving and logic capabilities.
+[👨‍💻] Since the last four years, I've been studying the **Java language☕**, improving my coding skills everyday and, of course, practising my problem solving and logic capabilities.

 ---------------------------------------------------------------------------------------------------------------
 <!-- Certifications Here -->